Why Invest in Water

 Delivery of water infrastructure across Africa remains below targets required to meet the water needs of the continent.

-At least $30 billion is required annually to meet Sustainable Development Goal 6, yet only $10-$19 billion/year
+At least an additional $30 billion is required annually to meet Sustainable Development Goal 6.
+Only $10-$19 billion/year

 is invested in water infrastructure.2